SEP (Simplified Employee Pension) IRA

 EASE OF USE

-The SEP IRA is the easiest plan to set up and maintain.
+The SEP IRA is the easiest business retirement plan to set up and maintain.
 A SEP IRA plan eliminates:

 - the administrative complexity found in many retirement plans;